ZhiweiFan94/ML-Physics-and-Beyond/README.md

 ## Contents

 This repository is structured to provide a comprehensive overview of various aspects of machine learning and its applications.
-It includes the following sections:
+It includes the following folders:

 1. Physics-Informed Neural Networks (PINNs)